kevtruo/kevtruo.github.io/README.md

 - **GitHub Pages** hosting
 - Custom dark mode implementation with localStorage persistence

-## For Developers

-Want to run this site locally or use the theme?
-Check out the [installation guide](INSTALLATION.md) for setup instructions.
+If you'd like to run this site locally or use the theme, check out the [installation guide](INSTALLATION.md) for setup instructions.

 ## License